Last Updated on October 8, 2023 by Jade Roberts

 A mechanical soft diet includes foods that can be mashed or processed in such a manner that there are no large pieces to bite into and have to chew to digest.
 Examples of foods that make up a mechanical soft diet include apple sauce, scrambled eggs, mashed potatoes, puddings, and cooked cereals.

-It is important to keep nutritional value high while reducing the amount of chewing necessary to complete a meal when you first start eating with dentures.
+It is important to keep the nutritional value high while reducing the amount of chewing necessary to complete a meal when you first start eating with dentures.
 Also, ensure that the soft foods you eat are not too hot as your dentures will make judging heat a bit more difficult.

 As you get used to wearing false teeth, be careful when drinking liquids.
 It is important to avoid holding any drink in your mouth for too long.
-The reason for this is that you could loosen bottom dentures by doing so.
+The reason for this is that you could loosen the bottom dentures by doing so.
 Again, this is an action that will take some getting used to so don’t be too alarmed if your lowers do shift when drinking liquids.

 Also, as you get accustomed to how to eat with dentures, it is best to avoid spicy foods for now.
 That is because they can irritate sores that may exist underneath the false teeth on your gums.